scanner-inc/azure-to-scanner-collect/README.md

 1. **Open Deployment:** Click the "Deploy to Azure" button below
 2. **Configure Template:**
+   - Create a new resource group, eg. with a name like `scanner-collect-rg`
    - Paste your **Scanner Collect URL** from Step 1
    - Paste your **Scanner Bearer Token** from Step 1
    - Keep **Send Activity Logs** checked to forward Azure Activity Logs